ordina-jworks/ordina-jworks.github.io/_posts/2019-05-08-BA-and-Beyond.md

 ## The 7 hidden layers behind agile techniques: Ever wondered why we use post-its during retrospectives? – Pieter Van Driessche

 <span class="image left"><img class="p-image" alt="Pieter Van Driessche" src="/img/2019-05-08-ba-and-beyond/pieter-van-driessche.jpg"></span>
+[Pieter Van Driessche](https://www.linkedin.com/in/pietervandriessche/){:target="_blank" rel="noopener noreferrer"} has worked in IT for over 20 years and did most of the common software jobs: developer, analyst, team lead and project manager.
+He experimented with cultural change management during 2 years, after which he returned to IT because of the faster speed of change.
+He has been an agile coach for almost 15 years and coaches all kind of teams in all kinds of organisations: software, operation or marketing teams, in Belgium and abroad, in small and large organisations.

 This talk was a great eye-opener about a simple thing we all do every day in our scrum teams: sticking post-its!
 Although this has become a very common habit, we might not know why post-its are used during scrum meetings and especially during retrospectives.